MicrosoftDocs/powerbi-docs/powerbi-docs/sample-procurement.md

 ## Spending trends
-Let’s first look for trends in spending by category and location.
+First, let’s look for trends in spending by category and location.

-1. From your workspace, open the **Dashboards** tab and select the Procurement Analysis dashboard.
+1. From your workspace, open the **Dashboards** tab, and then select the **Procurement Analysis Sample** dashboard.
-2. Select the dashboard tile **Total Invoice by Country/Region**.
-It opens to the "Spend Overview" page of the “Procurement Analysis Sample” report.
+2. Select the dashboard tile, **Total Invoice by Country/Region**, which opens to the "Spend Overview" page of the “Procurement Analysis Sample” report.

     ![](media/sample-procurement/procurement2.png)